Skip to main content

 • Gate auditing during refactors — Use Claude Code to inventory your AI infrastructure while editing the surrounding application code

-• Log inspection — (coming soon) Tail recent requests inline while debugging an integration
+• Log inspection — Tail recent requests inline with list_logs while debugging an integration

 Why the Verlon MCP server?